NEURODIVERSITY, AUTHENTICITY, & SELF-DISCOVERY

 📍

-How we meet: Virtually or in-person offered in Ancaster, ON
+virtually or in-office in Ancaster, ON

 ⌚

-Time: 60 minutes, or 90 minutes
+Time: 60 or 90 minutes

 👛

-Investment: $160 or $240 (time-dependent)
+$160 (60 min.) or $240 (90 min.)

-We work together, with your voice & lived experience guiding the process
+with your voice & lived experience guiding the process

 Neurodiversity-affirming & client-centred, with space for difference and curiosity

-Flexible sessions, that can be structured, open, or somewhere in between
+that can be structured, open, or somewhere in between

-No pressure to perform, including eye contact, linear storytelling, or homework
+including eye contact, linear storytelling or mandatory homework

-Clear, plain language, so you always know what to expect
+so you always know what to expect

 THIS IS NOT a space for: